 Howard S. Meyers

 Howard S. Meyers is an Associate Director of the CBFL and a Professor of Law at New York Law School.
+He is also Director of the Securities Arbitration Clinic.
 He teaches Accounting for Lawyers, Corporations, Securities Arbitration Clinic, Financial Advocacy, and Business Basics for Lawyers.
 Previously, he served as litigation associate at Paul, Hastings, Janofsky & Walker LLP.
 Professor Meyers served as a staff attorney in the Northeast Regional Office of the Securities and Exchange Commission’s Division of Enforcement, located in New York City.
 During his tenure with the SEC, he was responsible for investigating and litigating complex cases involving sales practice abuses committed by stockbrokers, fraudulent financing and Ponzi schemes, accounting fraud, and the sale of unregistered securities by various public companies.
 Professor Meyers was also a senior accountant at the international accounting firm of KPMG Peat Marwick.
 While at KPMG, he earned his Certified Public Accountant license and was responsible for auditing the financial statements of several Fortune 500 companies and regional broker-dealers.

 Professor Meyers’ full profile is available here.